ibm-cloud-docs/FileStorage/new-ibm-block-and-file-storage-location-and-features.md

 ## New mount point for enhanced {{site.data.keyword.filestorage_short}} volumes

 All enhanced {{site.data.keyword.filestorage_short}} volumes that are provisioned in these data centers have a different mount point than non-encrypted volumes.
 To ensure you're using the correct mount point for both storage volumes, you can view the mount point information in the **Volume Details** page in the console.
 You can also access the correct mount point through an API call: `SoftLayer_Network_Storage::getNetworkMountAddress()`.

+To be able to access all the new features, select `Storage-as-a-Service Package 759` when you place your order through the API.
+For more information about ordering {{site.data.keyword.filestorage_short}} through the API, see [order_file_volume](https://softlayer-python.readthedocs.io/en/latest/api/managers/file.html#SoftLayer.managers.file.FileStorageManager.order_file_volume){:new_window}.
+{:important}

 Check back here to see when more data centers are upgraded and for new features and capabilities that are being added for {{site.data.keyword.filestorage_short}}.
 {:tip}